WBXX-TV: Becoming WBXX

 WBXX was consistently one of the highest-rated WB stations in the country, and was recognized as such by The WB network.
 After being known as "WB20" since signing on, WBXX rebranded as "East Tennessee's WB" in September 2003.
-When the station took affiliation with The CW, it was renamed "East Tennessee's CW".
+When the station took the affiliation with The CW, it was renamed "East Tennessee's CW".
 WBXX rebranded again, to "CW20", in August 2008.

 A decade of sales

 In February 2011, ACME Communications announced a deal to sell the station to Virginia-based Lockwood Broadcast Group.
 The sale was approved by the Federal Communications Commission (FCC) on March 21 with the consummation being completed on May 6.
 From 1998 until 2004, the station aired a series of interstitials during children's programming called WB 20 Kids Club (later Dubba Clubba) hosted by comedian Jackson Bailey (known as "Joe Cool").
 The interstitials featured information and contests to viewers in several vignettes each weekday covering topics such as science, biology, conservation, music, and pet care.

 From 2015 to 2019, WBXX has broadcast Atlantic Coast Conference football and men's basketball games syndicated from the Raycom Sports–operated ACC Network, some of which were shared with the main channel of CBS affiliate WVLT-TV.
 Those games were previously broadcast on MyNetworkTV affiliate WVLT-DT2 from 2009 until the end of the 2014–2015 season.

 On October 1, 2015, Gray Television announced that it would acquire WBXX-TV from Lockwood.
 The purchase was made as part of Gray's acquisition of the broadcasting assets of Schurz Communications; as part of the deal, Lockwood received KAKE in Wichita, Kansas (which Gray put up for sale following the deal with Schurz), and paid $11.2 million to Gray.
 Gray (through WVLT-TV, Inc.) took the operations of the station via Local Marketing Agreement.
 The sale was completed on February 1, 2016.